-These Outstanding Bonds (collectively, Prior Bonds), and the 2024 Series 2 Bonds, together with any future additional Bonds issued by the State pursuant to the General Resolution (which includes the 2024 Series 1 Bonds when, and if, issued as further described below), are referred to collectively as the Bonds.
-As of February 15, 2024, the amount of outstanding Prior Bonds was \$1,544,825,000.
+These Outstanding Bonds (collectively, Prior Bonds), and the 2024 Series 1 Bonds, together with any future additional Bonds issued by the State pursuant to the General Resolution, are referred to collectively as the Bonds.
+As of March 1, 2024, the amount of outstanding Prior Bonds was \$1,544,825,000.

-On March 14, 2023, the State entered into a forward delivery bond purchase agreement that, upon meeting certain conditions, will result in the issuance on or about April 2, 2024 of the State's Transportation Revenue Refunding Bonds, 2024 Series 1 (Forward Delivery) (2024 Series 1 Bonds) in the par amount of \$43,325,000.
-The proceeds of the 2024 Series 1 Bonds, when issued, are expected to be used to refund on July 1, 2024 the outstanding principal of certain transportation revenue bonds in the aggregate outstanding principal amount of \$46,535,000.
-The 2024 Series 1 Bonds are not included in amount of outstanding Prior Bonds in the previous paragraph.
-The 2024 Series 1 Bonds, when issued, will be on a parity with the Prior Bonds, the 2024 Series 2 Bonds and any future additional parity Bonds issued by the State pursuant to the General Resolution.
+On March 4, 2024, the State released a Preliminary Official Statement for the negotiated sale of the State's Transportation Revenue Refunding Bonds, 2024 Series 2 (2024 Series 2 Bonds) in the par amount of approximately \$175,000,000 on or about March 19, 2024.
+The proceeds of the 2024 Series 2 Bonds, if and when issued, will be used to refund certain outstanding Prior Bonds, with delivery expected on or about April 9, 2024.
+The 2024 Series 2 Bonds are not included in the amount of outstanding Prior Bonds in the previous paragraph.
+The 2024 Series 2 Bonds, if and when issued, will be on a parity with the Prior Bonds, the 2024 Series 1 Bonds and any future additional parity Bonds issued by the State pursuant to the General Resolution.

-The 2024 Series 2 Bonds are issued on a parity with the Prior Bonds and any future additional parity Bonds issued by the State pursuant to the General Resolution.
+The 2024 Series 1 Bonds are issued on a parity with the Prior Bonds and any future additional parity Bonds issued by the State pursuant to the General Resolution.
 See "RISK FACTORS" below.

 The State has previously issued various series of Transportation Revenue Commercial Paper Notes (collectively, Notes).
-As of February 15, 2024, there are no Outstanding Notes, but the State may issue additional Notes in the future.
+As of March 1, 2024, there are no Outstanding Notes, but the State may issue additional Notes in the future.
 Such Notes would be issued pursuant to the General Resolution and pursuant to Series Resolutions that provide that the payment of the Notes by the State from Program Income is junior and subordinate to the Bonds.
 The Commission expects to authorize the issuance of additional Bonds to pay for the funding of any such Notes.
-If and when issued, the additional Bonds issued to fund any Notes may be on a parity with the Prior Bonds, the 2024 Series 2 Bonds, and any additional parity Bonds issued by the State pursuant to the provisions and conditions of the General Resolution.
+If and when issued, the additional Bonds issued to fund any Notes may be on a parity with the Prior Bonds, the 2024 Series 1 Bonds, and any additional parity Bonds issued by the State pursuant to the provisions and conditions of the General Resolution.